 I’m a passionate brand steward.
 My thirst for creative problem solving is only rivaled by my appetite for helping brands better themselves and share their story.
 I’m certainly not a brand wizard, but I’ll do what it takes to build a better brand.

 During my college years, I received a degree in business administration with a focus in marketing and a minor in economics.
 That’s four years worth of theories that may or may not be true.

 McGarrah Jessee is an award-winning agency with an impeccable roster of clients, which includes Costa Del Mar, Shiner Beers, Frost Bank, and Whataburger.
-During my time at McGarrah Jessee, I served as both an intern and freelance account executive on the Whataburger account.
+During my time at McGarrah Jessee, I served on the Whataburger account management team.
 This is a small selection of projects I was envolved in.

 In 2012, Nissan USA was the sponsoring client for the National Student Advertising Competition.
 Schools from all over the country were tasked with creating a fully integrated campaign targeting Multicultural Millennials in the US.
 The Texas A&M University advertising team received First Place in its district and ninth place nationally overall.